|

 IEooc_Methods4_Exercise2_Solution (xlsx)

-LCA basics: Matrix algebra and the LCA master equation: Apply the life cycle perspective, understand the computational structure of LCA, understand and implement basic matrix algebra operations on paper.
+Exercise: Matrix algebra and the LCA master equation: Apply the life cycle perspective, understand the computational structure of LCA, understand and implement basic matrix algebra operations on paper.
 Prerequisites: Matrix algebra.
 Level of difficulty: (++)

 IEooc_Methods4_Exercise3.